 The server will reply with the calibration documentation in Word format.
 The body of your e-mail will be ignored.
+If you want data for several sensors, put their serial numbers together on the subject line, separated by commas.

 4.2 Calibration methods